-- 1. Some sort of behavioral change in yourself or someone else.
+- Some sort of behavioral change in yourself or someone else.
 You could, for example, track your weight loss under one or more diet or exercise regimens, or teach your dog some new skill, or institute a behavior management plan for your child (putting clothes in the laundry hamper).
-The key to this kind of project is the repeated collection of some sort of objectively defined data so that you can demonstrate whether or not behavior change occurred. - 2.
+For purposes of this course, the key to this kind of project is the repeated collection of objectively defined data so that you can demonstrate whether or not the intended behavior change occurred. - 2.
 Evaluation of a program (e.g., a new homework policy in a class).
 This type of project will generally involve a group of people, with a pretest and a posttest administered to see if it was successful. - 3.
-For those of you who work regularly with clients over time, it would be relatively easy to add data collection to that work or practicum.
+For those of you who work regularly with clients over time, it would be relatively easy to add data collection to that work (e.g., as part of a practicum).